webdriverio/webdriverio/README.md

 ## :package: Packages

+This repository contains some of the core packages of the WebdriverIO project.
+There are many wonderful [curated resources](https://github.com/webdriverio-community/awesome-webdriverio) the WebdriverIO community has put together.

+__Did you build a WebdriverIO service or reporter?__ That's awesome!
+Please add it to our configuration wizard and docs (e.g. like in [this example commit](https://github.com/webdriverio/webdriverio/commit/3cb5937b968dfe93cf78871589019736a6c98d9e)) as well as to our [awesome-webdriverio](https://github.com/webdriverio-community/awesome-webdriverio) list.
+Thank you! 🙏 ❤️

 ### Core

 - [webdriver](https://github.com/webdriverio/webdriverio/tree/main/packages/webdriver) - A Node.js bindings implementation for the W3C WebDriver and Mobile JSONWire Protocol